Pumpkin bread

 Pumpkin bread is a type of moist quick bread made with pumpkin.
 The pumpkin can be cooked and softened before being used or simply baked with the bread; using canned pumpkin renders it a simpler dish to prepare.
 Additional ingredients include nuts (such as walnuts) and raisins.

 Pumpkin bread is usually baked in a rectangular loaf pan and is often made in late fall when fresh pumpkins are available.
+It can be made into muffins by using a cupcake pan.
 It can also be made from canned pumpkin, resulting in a stronger pumpkin taste.